DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/10-RandomVariables.md

 Let $D$ be the difference between a flight's actual departure and its scheduled departure.
 This is a continuous random variable, since time can be measured in fractions of minutes.
 A flight can be early or late, so domain is any real number.
 The experimental unit is each individual (non-canceled) flight.
 This is a useful random variable because the average value of $D$ will describe whether flights take off on time.
 We could also find out how often $D$ exceeds 0 (implying late departure) or how often $D$ exceeds 30 minutes, which could indicate a "very late" departure.

-\indent 4.
-Consider the experiment of rolling two fair six-sided dice.
+4. Consider the experiment of rolling two fair six-sided dice.
 Let the random variable $Y$ be the absolute difference between the two numbers that appear upon rolling the dice.

 a.
 What is the domain/support of $Y$?
 b.
 What values do you *expect* $Y$ to take?
 What do you think is the average of $Y$?
 Don't actually do any formal math, just think about the experiment.